 Pitzer College

 At the NIMH I develop machine learning and statistical methods.
-I also actively engage in collaborative statistical work with clinicians, neuroscientists, and mental health researchers.
+I also actively engage in collaborative applied work with clinicians, neuroscientists, and mental health researchers.

-In my free time, I train Brazilian Jiu Jitsu and other forms of grappling.
-I am also interested in chess, Vipassana meditation and studying languages.
+In my free time, I train Brazilian Jiu Jitsu.
+I also like chess, Vipassana meditation and studying languages.